-That's the goal we desire to be Amen and women who are United in following Zeus and pleasing God with our whole lives.
+That's the goal.
+We desire to be men and women who are united in following Jesus and pleasing God with our whole lives.
 And in order to do that, we must care more about pleasing Jesus than pleasing ourselves.
 We have to care more about honoring offices and authority and honoring our brothers and sisters than we do about venting our frustrations and opinions.
-We have to allow room for people to prayerfully, reach different conclusions on some divisive issues.
-Practically here's what else it means.
+We have to allow room for people to prayerfully reach different conclusions on some divisive issues.
+Practically, here's what else it means.

 The biggest issue was circumcision under the old Covenant.
 It had been the identifying Mark of the Amen of God.

 But Jesus has ushered in the new Covenant, and he fulfilled the law on our behalf.
 So, they searched the scriptures.
 But the scriptures didn't give them a black and white answer.
 So, they prayed.
 They talked, they reasoned, they challenged one another.

 They asked questions, they meditated, they reflected.
 And here's the conclusion that they reached.
 Let's put this verse up on the screen.
 It was the Holy Spirit's decision and ours not to place further burdens on you beyond these requirements that you abstained from food offered to idols.
 It just means that you don't participate in idol worship.